LukaszPasich/Now-We-Flip-MS2-/README.md

 Website has been tested on the following Internet Browsers:

 - Google Chrome - no issues detected
-- Safari - no issues detected
+- Safari - small issues with the card sizes on different screen sizes
 - Mozilla Firefox - no issues detected
 - Microsoft Edge - no issues detected

 #### Various Devices Check

-Website has been checked on Desktop, Laptop and iPhone6.
+Game has been checked on Desktop, Laptop, iPhone5 and iPhone6.
 No issues specific to devices were discovered.

 ### Bugs

 #### Bugs Fixed
-1.	- PROBLEM: description...
+1.	- PROBLEM: Couldn't compare cards which values were pushed into arrays.

+        I've spent some time trying to figure out why I couldn't compare 2 cards which name and colour were pushed into an array

 	- SOLUTION: description...

 <img src="assets/images_readme/ms2-readme-testing-bugfix1.png" alt="Now We Flip website - bugs fixed">

 #### Bugs not Fixed
-1.	- PROBLEM: description...
+1.	- PROBLEM: descri
 	- SOLUTION: description...

 img src="assets/images_readme/ms2-readme-testing-bugnotfix1.png" alt="Now We Flip website - bugs not fixed">